xamfoo/blazer-react/package/README.md

 - Create stateful components using concepts from React
 - Declare methods that can be accessed anywhere inside the template
-- Reuse common functionality by using mixins
+- Reuse code with mixins
-- Perform checks on data context passed to a template
 - Use the same `this` for helpers, event handlers and lifecycle methods declared in the component
-- Pass callback methods to other templates
 - Declare static methods on a component
+- Perform checks on data context passed to a template

 ## Background